ms-iot/content/en-US/win10/Lightning.md

 ##Arduino Wiring for IoT Device

 To enable the use of existing Arduino Wiring sketches on IoT Core devices, a project template for Arduino Wiring can now be used in Visual Studio.
-These projects make use of a direct memory mapped driver that offer high performance.
+These projects make use of a direct memory mapped driver that offers high performance.

 To start building Arduin Wiring projects for MinnowboardMax and Raspberry Pi2, refer to the [Arduino Wiring project guide]({{site.baseurl}}/{{page.lang}}/win10/WiringProjectGuide.htm)<br/>